Gonorrhea

 • Have a history of a prior STI

-• Engage in high-risk sexual behavior (eg, have a new sex partner or multiple sex partners; engage in sex work; or use condoms inconsistently when not in a mutually monogamous relationship)
+• Sexual activity with increased risk of exposure (eg, have a new sex partner or more than 1 sex partner; engage in sex work; or use condoms inconsistently when not in a mutually monogamous relationship)

-• Have a partner who has an STI or engages in high-risk behavior (eg, a sex partner who has concurrent partners)
+• Have a partner who has an STI or who has concurrent sex partners

-Pregnant women who are < 25 years or who are ≥ 25 years with one or more of the risk factors are screened during their first prenatal visit and again during their 3rd trimester for women who are < 25 or at high risk.
+Pregnant patients who are < 25 years or who are ≥ 25 years with one or more of the risk factors are screened during the first prenatal visit and again during the third trimester for women who are < 25 or at high risk.
+Pregnant patients with gonorrhea that has been treated should be retested within 3 months.

 Transgender and gender diverse people are screened if they are sexually active on the basis of sexual practices and anatomy (eg, annual screening for all people with a cervix who are < 25 years old; if ≥ 25 years old, people with a cervix should be screened annually if at increased risk; rectal swab based on reported sexual behaviors and exposure).